-Kids love working with their hands, and there's nothing better for fighting with boredom than clay projects.
-Kids can knead it, divide it, form small figures – and they can destroy and knead it again!
-By doing that they can easily train their fine motor skills.
+Children love working with their hands, and there's no better way to fight boredom than with clay.
+Children can knead it, divide it, form small figures – and they can break it and start again!
+This is an easy way to train their fine motor skills.

-At the beginning, the clay is still very hard.
-It must be kneaded well!
+At the beginning, the clay is still very hard and must be kneaded well!
 You might need to help the children during this early stage.
-Then, once the clay is soft, you can start working on one or two of the following projects – or you can make up your own project!
+Then, once the clay is soft, you can start working on one or two of the following projects – or you can make up your own!

-A small jar with water is also very handy.
-When your fingers are a little bit wet it's much easier to even the clay.
+A small jar with water is very handy.
+When your fingers are a little bit wet it's much easier to smooth out the clay.

 Form a ball out of the clay.
-Then flatten it to a 2cm high disc.
-With wet fingers you can even the sides of the disc.
-Now your kid can press its hand/hands (or even its foot) into the clay.
-If you want to hang this on a wall, you should insert a little hole.
+Then flatten it into a 2-cm thick circle.
+With wet fingers you can even out the sides of the disc.
+Now the child can press its hand/hands (or even its foot!) into the clay.
+If you want to be able to hang this on a wall later, you should make a little hole.
 Using a piece of macaroni to punch a hole through the clay is an easy way to make the hole neat.

-If you want to connect two pieces, simply scratch some lines into the related areas.
-Dampen them, join both parts together and smoothen.
+If you want to join two pieces of clay together, simply scratch some lines into the contact surfaces, dampen them, and then join the two parts together and smooth out the clay.

 Cover the inside of a small cup or bowl with some tissue.
-Form a ball out of the clay and put it into the bowl.
-Now push the ball carefully with your thumb to make it as big as the cup.
+Form a ball out of clay and put it into the bowl.
+Now press carefully on the ball with your thumbs to make it as big as the cup.
 Slowly the clay will be pressed towards the bowl and will take the shape of a pot.
 The sides should be about 1cm thick.
-Finally, even it with wet fingers.
-It can dry inside the bowl.
+Finally, even out the sides with wet fingers.
+The clay can be left inside the bowl or cup to dry.

-You can take the pot out of the bowl and scratch patterns into the wet clay.
+Alternatively, you can take the clay out of the bowl and scratch patterns into the wet clay.